pyni/handeye_calibration_with_depth_camera/README.md

 1.roslaunch easy_handeye_demo calibrate.launch

-# Calibration in real data and real robot( Here we takes UR5):
+# Calibration in real data and real robot(Here we take UR5):

 Firstly, you should launch ur5: